Skip to main content

 What programs have selective majors on our campus?

-Note: As of spring 2025, Biological Sciences majors are no long selective.
+Note: As of spring 2025, Biological Sciences majors are no longer selective.

 Screened Majors